Virtual community: On health

-Concerns with a virtual community's tendency to promote less socializing include: verbal aggression and inhibitions, promotion of suicide and issues with privacy.
-However, studies regarding the health effects of these communities did not show any negative effects.
-There was a high drop-out rate of participants in the study.

 Recent studies have looked into development of health related communities and their impact on those already suffering health issues.
 These forms of social networks allow for open conversation between individuals who are going through similar experiences, whether themselves or in their family.
 Such sites have so grown in popularity that now many health care providers form groups for their patients by providing web areas where one may direct questions to doctors.
 These sites prove especially useful when related to rare medical conditions.
 People with rare or debilitating disorders may not be able to access support groups in their physical community, thus online communities act as primary means for such support.
 Online health communities can serve as supportive outlets as they facilitate connecting with others who truly understand the disease, as well as offer more practical support, such as receiving help in adjusting to life with the disease.
 Each patient on online health communities are on there for different reasons, as some may need quick answers to questions they have, or someone to talk to.Involvement in social communities of similar health interests has created a means for patients to develop a better understanding and behavior towards treatment and health practices.
 Some of these users could have very serious life-threatening issues which these personal contexts could become very helpful to these users, as the issues are very complex.
 Patients increasingly use such outlets, as this is providing personalized and emotional support and information, that will help them and have a better experience.
 The extent to which these practices have effects on health are still being studied.